SvenMarcus/eaw-abstraction-layer/README.md

 ### Running tests

 `eaw_test_runner` can locate and run all tests in a folder.
+Only files ending with "_spec.lua" count as test files.
 Run it in the terminal using:

 ```bash
 eaw_test_runner <path>